Abraham-newbie/oxford_submission/README.md

 ```
 ## [1-2 Pager](https://github.com/Abraham-newbie/oxford_submission/blob/main/RA_Oxford_Submission.pdf)

 The submission is titled **RA_Oxford_Submission**.
-I briefly study the African context using learning-adjusted years of schooling as a key metric, between-country differences and in comparison to other regions.
-The brief
-also evaluates the common direction in previous literature on the topic and summarizes challenges and solutions for improving learning in Africa.
+I briefly study the African context using learning-adjusted years of schooling as a key metric in evaluating between-country differences and in comparison to other regions.
+I also summarize common threads in previous literature as well as challenges and solutions for improving learning in Africa.
 The appendix contains additional plots and visualizations.